ingrydk/ingrydk/README.md

 - 👋 Hi, I’m @ingrydk
-- 👀 I’m interested about Python, Arduino, HTML
+- 👀 I’m interested about Python, C, Arduino
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Arduino's project
 - 📫 How to reach me: @ingrydk on Instagram